wikijm/photobooth-2/docs/faq/index.md

 Yes you can.
 Using the file uploader you can add your video into the `/private/videos/background` folder.

-Once done go to [User interface](http://localhost/admin/#userinterface), switch from from `image` to `video` as background and choose your video in "Background video path".
+Once done go to [User interface](http://localhost/admin/#userinterface), switch from `image` to `video` as background and choose your video in "Background video path".

 You can also use a youtube video/livestream!\
 In the background video path put the link pulled from youtube.
 Note that the link should be in the following format: `https://www.youtube.com/embed/<video_id>`.\